opendocsg/slw-judgments-backfill/2015_SGHC_15/report.md

 21     The defendant submits that this application only concerns questions of pure international law because it stems from an investment treaty arbitration which operates on an international plane different from typical international commercial arbitrations.
 It also argues that a decision on the interpretation of the PRC-Laos BIT would potentially have significant consequences for approximately 130 other BITs to which the PRC is party.

-22     In adopting this position, the defendant acknowledges that the courts may well find justiciable a question of international law that in fact bears on the application of domestic law (see the Singapore High Court decision of _Lee Hsien Loong v Review Publishing Co Ltd and another and another suit_ [2007] 2 SLR(R) 453 (“ _Review Publishing_ ”) at [98]).
+22     In adopting this position, the defendant acknowledges that the courts may well find justiciable a question of international law that in fact bears on the application of domestic law (see the Singapore High Court decision of _Lee Hsien Loong v Review Publishing Co Ltd and another and another suit_ <span class="citation">[2007] 2 SLR(R) 453</span> (“ _Review Publishing_ ”) at [98]).

 23     However, the defendant attempts to distinguish _Review Publishing_ by pointing out that the court there was only concerned with the procedure to be adopted when private litigants wish to serve the process of the Singapore court on defendants residing in Hong Kong under a treaty concluded between Singapore and the PRC.
 The defendant further submits that Singapore is not a party to the PRC-Laos BIT and the issues here have nothing to do with Singapore domestic law.